NITDgpOS/festcms/README.md

 Install pip for python3

+* Windows: pip is already installed if you're using Python 2 >=2.7.9 or Python 3 >=3.4
 * Mac OS (via easy_install): `sudo easy_install pip`
 * Debian/Ubuntu: `sudo apt-get install python3-pip`
 * Fedora/CentOS: `sudo yum install python-pip python-wheel`

+## Virtual Environment Setup
+### Windows
+1. Setup virtual environment with `pip install virtualenvwrapper-win`
+2. Then create a virtual environment for your project: `mkvirtualenv nameofyourproject`
+3. The virtual environment will be activated automatically and you’ll see “(nameofyourproject)” next to the command prompt to designate that.
+4. If you start a new command prompt, you’ll need to activate the environment again using: `workon nameofproject` .

+### Linux
+1. Virtualenv is available on PyPI, we can install it with the pip command: `pip install virtualenv`
+2. Then create a virtual environment for your project: `virtualenv --python=python3 nameofproject`
+3. Log into the virtualenv created: `source nameofproject/bin/activate`

 ## Deployment